 “It’s like someone that’s my friend now.
 I sit there and talk to Stacy, she doesn’t rush me to get out of the office,” Malizzio says.
 “I can call her anytime, she calls me back.
 She’s the best.
 She takes her time, she listens to you.”

 The improvements in their conditions have sparked new motivation in both men.
 Since his initial appointment at the clinic in April, Link says he’s lost about 25 pounds.
 Malizzio says he’s lost about 50 pounds since November 2016.

 “I wish more people would go” to the clinic, Malizzio says.
 “I’d been going to an endocrinologist for five years, and I’d never seen numbers like I’ve had in the last eight months.
-If I didn’t meet Stacy and Celia, I probably would’ve had a heart attack already and died.
+If I didn’t meet Stacy, I probably would’ve had a heart attack already and died.
 They saved my life.”